openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

   Consider when the next Named Release is cut; if it is very soon, you may wish to delay final removal until after the cut date.

+Consider choosing deprecation and removal dates that allow for a full release cycle for transition planning.
+For example, a deprecation proposal could be accepted while Maple is being finalized, then implement the removal some time after Maple is released so that the removal itself will land in Nutmeg.
+(Removal could even happen as soon as a named release's branches are cut, but this may interfere with fixes that need to be backported.)
+Any deployment following the named releases would then have a number of months to prepare before Nutmeg comes out.

+This approach would be most appropriate for features that can be left in place for an extended period before removal and where a transition to an alternative would require a moderate to large amount of effort.
+For more trivial deprecations, it may be appropriate to simply deprecate and remove within the same release cycle.

 .. _Open edX named release: https://open-edx-proposals.readthedocs.io/en/latest/oep-0010-proc-openedx-releases.html

 Document